yvt/dotfiles/README.md

 Local directory
 ---------------

 Place host-local configuration files in `local`.
+See `local-example` for an example.

+It's recommended to define `home.{stateVersion,username,homeDirectory}` (required starting from Home Manager release 22.11) in `local/home.nix`.